National Beer Day was this week. As if anyone needed to drink beer on a Wednesday.…

 Things get a little more complicated when it’s time to store all those beer cans and brown bottles.
 If you’re like us, you probably turn to online forums to seek advice on beer storage.
 There is no shortage of bizarre beer storage myths out there, and if you don’t carefully check out your sources, you could be getting lots of bad info.
 That’s all it takes to hurt the beer’s aroma and texture.

+You bet it does!
+Which is why it is so important to make sure you have all the right information about storing beer.
 To save you the trouble of doing all the research, we’ve done the legwork for you and we’re presenting our list of six crazy myths about beer storage.

 1. All Types of Beer Should Be Stored in the Fridge